mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 After Kipnu left for work, I descended down to the cellar to dress for the long day of sowing.
 The smell of damp on the stone walls pervaded the air and opened my nostrils in reminiscence.
 My mother was with me.

-I attached a bulb to the overhead electrical rails, and opened my wardrobe.
-Canvas trousers, a thickly-woven shirt, and gloves stained with clay and chlorophyll.
-Every day was a repeat of the same movements I had ingrained in myself from countless mornings of dressing with my mother, but they had grown from a boring repetitive task, to a calming daily ritual.
+I hooked a bulb to the overhead electrical rails, and little by little the flow of electricity grew and warmed the metal ribbon inside to a bright white.
+Every morning was a repeat of the same movements I had learned from countless mornings of dressing with my mother, but instead of being boring repetitive task they had evolved into a calming daily ritual.
+Hanging from a length of twine were a pair of canvas trousers, a thickly-woven tunic, and gloves stained with clay and chlorophyll.
+No matter how often I dirtied them or dinged them up, they withstood it all.
+I was certain that my family knew how to make more durable clothes than anyone in Heiko.

 We used to grow Pohua, a hardy root vegetable known for its sweet and fruity taste.
 She would carry me in a big thatch bag on her back while she tilled, planted, harvested.
 I watched her hands unfold those tiny tubers across the clay and pack them in.
 At days end, I would gaze in awe of how much she could plant and harvest and aspire to do the same.
 It's been 6 seasons since she passed, but she lives as vividly in my memories as she did in life.